During our first three years at Upsolve, we had to answer a hard question: who is Upsolve for?

 We only let people use our software if we believe that the outcome they receive with our service is the same outcome they’d receive through a traditional attorney.
 There’s no way to ever know this for sure, so we veer towards being over cautious in screening people out.
 Our guiding philosophy is to do no harm.

-To figure out whether someone would be likely to get the same outcome with Upsolve as with an attorney, we ask hundreds of questions.
-If at any point a user answers one of these questions in such a way that we don’t think they’re going to be well-served by our software, we tell them they should go speak to a local attorney.
+To figure out whether someone is a good fit for Upsolve, we ask hundreds of questions.
+If at any point a user answers one of these questions in such a way that we don’t think they’re a good fit for our software, we tell them they cannot use our software.
+We give them the option to get a free consultation from an independent, third-party attorney.

-Here are three examples of reasons why we tell people they should go talk to a lawyer and what went through our mind when making the decisions.
+Here are three examples of reasons why we tell people they cannot use our software.

 1. User owns a home.
 Upsolve doesn't help homeowners because of the variety of issues that can arise for homeowners.
 Whether that is catching up or modifying a mortgage, or making sure that the filer's home is not at risk for being sold by the Trustee, we don't want to take any chances with people's homes.

 2. User earns above the median income for their state.
 If you earn above the median income for your state, a sophisticated and in-depth means test analysis is necessary to determine whether you qualify for Chapter 7 relief.
-This requires a legal analysis and knowledge of highly localized norms and procedures that we believe a local lawyer is more equipped to handle.
+This requires a legal analysis and knowledge of highly localized norms and procedures that our software cannot provide.

 3. User has a pending personal injury lawsuit.
 If you're entitled to a possible recovery in a personal injury lawsuit when you file bankruptcy, the Trustee may step in your shoes and conclude or settle the lawsuit, then distribute some or all of the proceeds to your creditors.
-A local bankruptcy attorney can help you navigate this challenge.
+Our software is unable to assist you through this challenge.

 Rohan, CEO and Co-Founder